About Us

 Commitment to DEI & Inclusivity

-We also believe in supporting our community and the people in it.
-This includes all humans who care for and love cats just as much as do, without stipulation.
-We believe that an individual’s ethnicity, sexual orientation or gender identity has no bearing on their ability to provide loving care for a pet.
-This sentiment extends to our staff, volunteers, adopters and beyond.
+We’re committed to supporting our community including all humans who care for and love cats just as much as do.
+We believe that a person’s ethnicity, sexual orientation, or gender identity has no bearing on their ability to care for a pet.
+This commitment extends to our staff, volunteers, adopters, and beyond.

-Cat Care Society recognizes that prejudice and inequality disproportionately affect underrepresented communities, and we aim to provide equitable and fair opportunities and access for all through our services, programs and in the spaces in which we show up.
-The more people that know about Cat Care Society, the more homes we can place our animals into and the more lives we can save!
+We recognize that prejudice and inequality disproportionately affect underrepresented communities.
+We strive to provide equitable opportunities and access through our services, programs, and presence.
+The more people who know about Cat Care Society, the more lives we can save.

 We want everyone to feel welcome here.
-No matter what you look like or how you identify, please know that our doors and phone lines are open, and we can’t wait to work with you.
+No matter what you look like or how you identify, our doors and phone lines are open.
+We can’t wait to work with you.

 Our History